Skip to main content

 How to Pick in 2025

-Want AI that cites your notes?
-Atlas.
-The synthesis layer for research and writing.
+If you want AI that cites your notes, choose Atlas.
+It is the synthesis layer for research and writing.

-Need everything in one tool?
-Notion.
-Especially with the free tier or .edu plan.
+If you need everything in one tool, choose Notion, especially with the free tier or .edu plan.

-Power user, want to own your files?
-Obsidian.
+If you are a power user who wants to own your files, choose Obsidian.
 Spend the first weekend configuring it once, then write for years.

-Apple-only, want zero friction?
-Apple Notes.
+If you are Apple-only and want zero friction, choose Apple Notes.
 Add Bear if you write a lot of long-form prose.

-Big existing Evernote library?
-Stay until pricing forces a migration.
+If you have a big existing Evernote library, stay until pricing forces a migration.
 Evernote's web clipper is still the best of its kind.

 If your work involves connecting notes from many sources, papers, articles, your own writing, into something larger over time, try Atlas.
 The synthesis layer is the piece every other app on this list lacks.